 July 10, 1943: During World War II, the Allied invasion of Italy began, with an attack on the island of Sicily.
 The British entry into Syracuse was the first Allied success in Europe.
 General Dwight D. Eisenhower labeled the invasion "the first page in the liberation of the European Continent."
 (South Carolinians In WW II)

-On July 15, 1936 Charles J. Bradshaw was born.
-He has been inducted into South Carolina Business Hall of Fame.
+On July 15, 1936, Charles J. Bradshaw was born.
+He was inducted into South Carolina Business Hall of Fame in 2006.
+Bradshaw was known for his illustrious business career in S.C., and for founding Bradshaw Investments.
 (Legacy Of Leadership Profile)

 National Ice Cream Day - Ice Cream | Eye Wonder

-Nam June Paik was born on July 20, 1932 in Seoul, Korea.
+Nam June Paik was born on July 20, 1932, in Seoul, Korea.
 Throughout his career, Paik has found inspiration in working with some of the most innovative musicians, artists, poets, dancers, and technicians of his day.
+(Artopia)

 July 22, 1934: Infamous American bank robber John Dillinger, labeled by the FBI as "Public Enemy #1", was killed outside of a movie theater in an FBI sting operation by agent Melvin Purvis.
 In 1933, after Dillinger spent nine years in prison, he went on a deadly crime spree, robbing banks throughout the states of Indiana, Illinois, Ohio, Wisconsin, Minnesota and Iowa.
 (Carolina Stories)

 National Hot Dog Day - Abbeville, Part 3 – Billiards (and Hot Dogs) | Palmetto Places